- Devonshire Arms

 - Feather Star

-There are four beers on hand pump, and it is expected that these beers will vary.
-There are also four taps for Craft beers, and a keg cider.
+There are five beers on hand pump, and it is expected that these beers will vary.
+There are also thirteen taps for Craft beers, and a keg cider.
 There is no hot food but a large variety of crisps and nuts are always available and "Smith Hall" Pork Pies and cheese platters are usually an option.
-Also - Customers may take their own food to eat in the pub For those that do not know - a Feather Star is the name for a Crinoid fossil found locally in the limestone around Wirksworth.
+Also - Customers may take their own food to eat in the pub.
+For those that do not know - a Feather Star is the name for a Crinoid fossil found locally in the limestone around Wirksworth.

 - Hope & Anchor